MiloPow/Dynamic-Tests/README.md

+**Note:**

+- Note that in the past few commits I said "X now works using DynamicTest" which was misleading since I wasn't calling a TestFactory function

 **Changes made from last commit:**

-- MVTC now works using DynamicTest
+- MyTestFactory now runs the TestFactory annotated function as opposed to calling runDynamicTest for every test case

+- getDynamicTest was added as an abstract method for the TestCase interface as all TestCases need it
+ - (MyTestFactory needs to be able to get the dynamic tests from the test cases)

+- getDynamicTest has been implemented for CPTC

 **Next tasks:**

-- Revise overall application and determine next logical step
- - Consider reworking the functionality for DynamicTest
- - Currently the program only _technically_ uses DynamicTests.
-It uses assertTrue when the test case is tested using the previous method.

-- Remember a TestFactory function should return a collection of DynamicTests which would be called in the main function
+- Implement getDynamicTest function for MPTC and MVTC

-- Fix deleting error found from last commit (deleting a file that isn't empty doesn't work)
+- Fix deleting error (deleting a file that isn't empty doesn't work)